PaulinaJohn/InterviewQs-Total_Grocery_Sales-SQL/README.md

 Different RDBMSs show differences in SQL dialects.

-* In MSSQL Server, you will use the T-SQL dialect.
+* In MSSQL Server, you will use the Transact-SQL (T-SQL) dialect.
 * PostgreSQL uses the PL/pgSQL (PL- Procedural language), and;
 * In BigQuery, You will come across Standard SQL.